felixkoerber/Python_For_Psychologists_25-26/lecture/overview.md

 **Not first semester, started earlier than winter term 21/22**

-The module will be graded with the final grade being the average of your previous grade and the final exam grade of this class.
+The module will be graded with the final grade being the average of the final exam grade of this class and your grade in the second course of this module.

 <iframe src="https://giphy.com/embed/yFHkrrbfITemc" width="240" height="173" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/exams-yFHkrrbfITemc">via GIPHY</a></p>

 ##### Late Homework & Extension Policy

 `Homework assignments` will in general have a clearly stated due date, so as to manage course load clearly.
 Exceptions will be communicated.
 Please check the respective sections of this course and don't hesitate to ask questions if things are unclear.
 Generally `Homework assignments` must be turned in on the due date in order to to earn participation credits for the course and receive a grade.
-Homework assignments must be turned in on the due date in order to receive full credit.
 Homework assignment turned in less than 1 week late will be accepted, unless this happens too often.
-Homework has to be handed in via e-mail to the [instructor](kallmayer@psych.uni-frankfurt.de).
+Homework has to be handed in via e-mail to the [instructor](fiebach@psych.uni-frankfurt.de), subject 'python assignment'.

 Late `homework assignments` will also be accepted under _exceptional circumstances_ (e.g., medical or family emergency etc.) and at the discretion of the instructor with no penalty.
 This policy allowing for exceptional circumstances is definitely a right, but courtesy to be used when needed and not abused.
 Should you encounter such circumstances, simply email the assignment to instructor and note "late submission due to exceptional circumstances". **You do not need to provide any further justification or personally revealing information regarding the details.**